dotnet/designs/proposed/apphost-embed-install-location.md

 location relative to the app output as part of their build.
-This introduces a difference  between `build` and `publish` for `apphost` (currently, it is the same between `build` and `publish` - with the exception of single-file, which is nly a `publish` scenario), but once SDK support is added it can be reconciled.
+This introduces a difference  between `build` and `publish` for `apphost` (currently, it is the same between `build` and `publish` - with the exception of single-file, which is only a `publish` scenario), but once SDK support is added it can be reconciled.

 ### Other hosts

 This proposal is only for `apphost`.
 It is not relevant for `singlefilehost`, as that has the runtime itself statically linked.
-Other hosts (`comhost`,`ijwhost`) are also not included.
+Other hosts (`comhost`, `ijwhost`) are also not included.
 In theory, other hosts could be given the same treatment, but we do not have feedback for scenarios using them.
 They also do not have the app-local search or the existing requirment of being partially re-written via a